GeraKuznetsov/M68K-MBC/README.md

 Allows you to connect an arduino mega to the backplane and program the flash chips on the memory card in-circuit.
 TODO: document this better
 sst39f040_inBB/avr - the arduino mega code
-sst39f040_inBB/send.py - script file to send the data
+sst39f040_inBB/send.py - script file to send the data, requires serial lib